lemuelkumarga/titanic/README.md

 Since the model is robust and reliable, we can now derive some knowledge from the model.
 We will reference the
-<a data-toggle="popover" title="Mean Decrease Accuracy" data-content="The degree to which accuracy will fall if the feature/factor of interest is excluded from calibration.
+<a data-toggle="popover" title="Mean Decrease In Accuracy" data-content="The degree to which accuracy will fall if the feature/factor of interest is excluded from calibration.
 (To be more specific, the feature is not excluded, but randomized.
 Nevertheless, the impact to the model remains the same.)
-The higher the mean decrease accuracy, the more important the factor is to the prediction.">mean
+The higher the mean decrease in accuracy, the more important the factor is to the prediction.">mean
-decrease accuracy</a> score to determine the importance of each factor.
+decrease in accuracy</a> score to determine the importance of each factor.

-The chart below maps the mean decrease accuracy for all features in the
+The chart below maps the mean decrease in accuracy for each feature in the
 model:

 ``` r